-Often the attic attracts the old odds and ends that are unwanted in house.
-They could be heirlooms, seasonal equipment, old clothes, or the iconic treadmill.
+Often the attic attracts the old odds and ends that are unwanted in your home.
+They could be heirlooms, seasonal equipment, old clothes or the iconic treadmill.
 Attics are great places to store things we don’t want think about.
 Accordingly, attics aren’t something you should have to think about.
-However, attics are an important part of the house, with significant effects on the health of your roof and energy conservation.
+Attics are an important part of the house with significant effects on the health of your roof and energy conservation.
 Attic ventilation is important.
-If your attic isn’t properly ventilated, you may find it causing too many problems to ignore.

 The Dangers of No Attic Ventilation